mgechev/blog.mgechev.com/_drafts/dependency-injection-react-angular-element-injectors.md

 Recently I've been blogging mostly about Angular and it's not by accident!
 Angular is an amazing framework, bringing a lot of innovation to the front-end technologies, with a great community behind it.
 In the same time, the projects that I'm working on have various of different requirements and sometimes I need to consider different options.

 Another great technology that I've used in the past is React.
-I don't want to compare it with Agular; I'm sure there are variety of cases when one of them fits better compared to the other and visa versa.
+I don't want to compare it with Angular; I'm sure there are variety of cases when one of them fits better compared to the other and visa versa.
 I respect the philosophy of both Angular and React, and I love seeing how they move Web forward!

 This blog post is related to a fun experiment I did recently - **use Angular's dependency injection mechanism in React**.